 Nadaka Nature Park and Garden Project

-When built, the neighborhood park will provide a “front door” to the combined Nadaka Nature Park & Garden providing a stronger linkage to the Rockwood Town Center, one of the youngest, most diverse, and most populous 2040 Town Centers in the Portland-Metro region.
-The new garden and natural features will also be within ¼ mile walking distance from Human Solutions's new Rockwood Building that will provide 47 new units of affordable rental housing units when completed this year.
+When built, the neighborhood park will provide a “front door” to the combined Nadaka Nature Park & Garden, providing a stronger linkage to the Rockwood Town Center, one of the youngest, most diverse, and most populous 2040 Town Centers in the Portland-Metro region.
+The new garden and natural features will also be within .25 miles walking distance from Human Solutions' new Rockwood Building that provides 47 new units of affordable rental housing.
 By linking expanded access to nature with permanent investments in affordable housing, the Nadaka Nature Park and Garden Project realizes a key strategy of the Coalition for a Livable Future’s Equity Action Agenda to make access to nature more equitable in perpetuity.

 For more information about the Nadaka Nature Park and Garden Project, visit the Friends of Nadaka blog.